 The flaming end made the Goblin yelp and try to pull away, but it didn’t seem to make the tick want to leave.
-Frowning, the young woman cast aside the tick and grabbed at the Goblin’s head.
+Frowning, the young woman cast aside the stick and grabbed at the Goblin’s head.

 Nails, then.
 She picked at the skin, her elongated nails digging into the flesh.
 The Goblin screeched and tried to get away then—but he paused when she pulled the first tick off of his head.